Joseph Smith boasted that he did more than Jesus to keep a church together.

 "Hence, the doctrine of a plurality of Gods is as prominent in the Bible as any other doctrine.
 It is all over the face of the Bible . . .
 Paul says there are Gods many and Lords many . . . but to us there is but one God--that is pertaining to us; and he is in all and through all," (History of the Church, vol. 6, p.
 474).
 "In the beginning, the head of the Gods called a council of the Gods; and they came together and concocted a plan to create the world and people it," (Journal of Discourses, vol. 6, p.
 5).

-Joseph Smith said the Trinity is three gods.
+Joseph Smith said that the Trinity is three gods.

 "I have always declared God to be a distinct personage, Jesus Christ a separate and distinct personage from God the Father, and the Holy Ghost was a distinct personage and a Spirit: and these three constitute three distinct personages and three Gods," (Teachings of Prophet Joseph Smith, p.
 370).

-Joseph Smith said God was once a man.
+Joseph Smith said that God was once a man.

 "God himself was once as we are now, and is an exalted Man, and sits enthroned in yonder heavens . . .
 I say, if you were to see him to-day, you would see him like a man in form--like yourselves, in all the person, image, and very form as a man . . . it is necessary that we should understand the character and being of God, and how he came to be so; for I am going to tell you how God came to be God.
 We have imagined and supposed that God was God from all eternity, I will refute that idea, and will take away and do away the veil, so that you may see . . . and that he was once a man like us; yea, that God himself the Father of us all, dwelt on an earth the same as Jesus Christ himself did," (Journal of Discourses, vol. 6, p.
 3).

-Joseph Smith said our greatest responsibility is to seek after our dead.
+Joseph Smith said that our greatest responsibility is to seek after our dead.

 "The greatest responsibility in this world that God has laid upon us is to seek after our dead," (Journal of Discourses, vol. 6, p.
 7).